 Today, let’s explore some of the coolest tools it has.

+Edge smooth is one of the best tools for Houdini.
 This tool is developed by Simon Verstraete, and is introduced via Twitter on 12th October 2021.

 He described that it will allow you to smooth edge groups provided to the tool, and relax the neighbors around it to produce smooth edges.
 For example, you’re cutting a sphere asymmetrically – the tool will detect the new edges and smooth them for a nice clean look.